Yujingoto/Goto_etal_PLoSCB2024/README.md

 # Selective Consistency of Recurrent Neural Networks Induced by Plasticity as a Mechanism of Unsupervised Perceptual Learning
 This repository contains the Python code for the paper:

-Goto, Kitajo, "Selective consistency of recurrent neural networks induced by plasticity as a mechanism of unsupervised perceptual learning", 2024, PLoS Computational Biology.
+Goto, Kitajo, 2024.
+"Selective consistency of recurrent neural networks induced by plasticity as a mechanism of unsupervised perceptual learning".
+PLoS Computational Biology.

 ## Table of Contents